EurolandHanoi/fullshare/pages/property.md

 spotlight-princes:
   title: Zhugong
   content: |
     <p class="text-before-expand">The company is the developer of Nanjing Zhugong Project.
-The project, located in Yuhuatai Scenic Area in Nanjing, China, covers a construction area of about 96,300 square meters.
-As a residential community known for its ingenious style of the Republic of China, </p>
+The project, located in Yuhuatai Scenic Area in Nanjing, China, covers a construction area of about 96,300 square meters.</p>
     <p>[expand]</p>
-     <p>the construction combines Western classical forms and modern industrial design and uses traditional Chinese ideas such as "the unity of man and nature" to upgrade the design.
+    <p>As a residential community known for its ingenious style of the Republic of China, the construction combines Western classical forms and modern industrial design and uses traditional Chinese ideas such as "the unity of man and nature" to upgrade the design.
 The project takes full advantage of local natural resources and has houses built on high mountains surrounded by dense forests.
 The buildings are harmonious with the surrounding environment, providing sufficient privacy for residents. </p>
     <p>[/expand]</p>
   button:
     show: true
     url: "#"